openconfig/reference/rpc/gnmi/gnmi-specification.md

 ```

 # 7 Revision History

+* v0.8.0: February 22, 2022
+  * Remove references to the `error` fields within the `SetResponse` and
+    `UpdateResult`. gNMI uses the standard gRPC error mode.
+  * Add clarification of the `timestamp` field in the `SetResponse`.

 * v0.6.0: January 25, 2018
   * Add `extension` fields to the top-level RPCs of the gNMI service.